xianfeng92/Awsome-Android/notes/android/Handler_Analysis.md

 发送一条消息的典型过程如下：

 ```
-/**
-     * Pushes a message onto the end of the message queue after all pending messages
-     * before the current time.
-It will be received in {@link #handleMessage},
-     * in the thread attached to this handler.
-     *
-     * @return Returns true if the message was successfully placed in to the
-     *         message queue.
-Returns false on failure, usually because the
-     *         looper processing the message queue is exiting.
-     */
     public final boolean sendMessage(Message msg)
     {
         return sendMessageDelayed(msg, 0);
     }

-    /**
-     * Sends a Message containing only the what value.
-     *
-     * @return Returns true if the message was successfully placed in to the
-     *         message queue.
-Returns false on failure, usually because the
-     *         looper processing the message queue is exiting.
-     */
     public final boolean sendEmptyMessage(int what)
     {
         return sendEmptyMessageDelayed(what, 0);
     }

-    /**
-     * Sends a Message containing only the what value, to be delivered
-     * after the specified amount of time elapses.
-     * @see #sendMessageDelayed(android.os.Message, long)
-     *
-     * @return Returns true if the message was successfully placed in to the
-     *         message queue.
-Returns false on failure, usually because the
-     *         looper processing the message queue is exiting.
-     */
     public final boolean sendEmptyMessageDelayed(int what, long delayMillis) {
         Message msg = Message.obtain();
         msg.what = what;
         return sendMessageDelayed(msg, delayMillis);
     }

-    /**
-     * Sends a Message containing only the what value, to be delivered
-     * at a specific time.
-     * @see #sendMessageAtTime(android.os.Message, long)
-     *
-     * @return Returns true if the message was successfully placed in to the
-     *         message queue.
-Returns false on failure, usually because the
-     *         looper processing the message queue is exiting.
-     */

     public final boolean sendEmptyMessageAtTime(int what, long uptimeMillis) {
         Message msg = Message.obtain();